Ta1sty/Bachelorarbeit/docs/index.md

 </p>

 ## Method
-As previously stated, we will emulate the behaviour of a traversal shader in a single GLSL shader.
+As previously stated, we will emulate the behavior of a traversal shader in a single GLSL shader.
 In this program we will make use of [Vulkan-RayQueries](https://www.khronos.org/blog/ray-tracing-in-vulkan).

 ### Continuing with the forest